harshalpatil2012/DevUtils/Misc/fb.md

 - Took responsibility for the end-to-end delivery of scalable and resilient features, ensuring high-quality outcomes that meet business needs.

 ## Key Achievements Summary
-- Resolved 10+ production issues, including critical billing problems, safeguarding Mastercard's reputation.
+- Resolved 10+ production issues, including critical billing problems, safeguarding MA's reputation.
 - Reduced merchant fullfeed processing time by 75-80% (from 9-10 hours to 2 hours).
 - Improved API performance by 60% through query optimization.
 - Reduced feature release cycle by 35-43% (from 70 days to 40-45 days).